-2. Commercial Prices Increased by 24.4% in the Last Year as of December
+2. Commercial Prices Have Declined by 15% Year-over-Year as of May

 4. Commercial Real Estate Firms Trend Toward Cutting Costs

-The goal for any organization is to cut costs while boosting profits.
-As commercial real estate professionals continue to navigate an industry mired in pandemic-related complications, such as vacancies, fluctuating consumer demand and an uncertain future, cost reduction has become a priority initiative, according to Deloitte.
+As commercial real estate professionals continue to navigate an industry mired by slowing economic activity, rising interest rates, increased borrowing costs, and greater uncertainty, cost reduction has become a priority initiative, according to Deloitte.

 Beyond doing their part to help the environment, environmentally friendly investments can actually be quite lucrative.
 Boosting energy efficiencies lowers operational costs, creating higher profit margins.
 Additionally, ESG certifications can open doors to new funds, exclusive lending deals and even more selective, profitable tenants.

 OSCRE is a corporate member organization committed to standardizing real estate data, one of its goals being the fulfillment of ESG standards.

 10. Investors Audit and Strategize Around Lender Exposure Amid Banking Turmoil

 Recent banking turmoil across Silicon Valley Bank, Signature Bank and others have sounded the alarm for investors.
 The first bank runs to transpire at digital speed have underscored the need to manage risk with efficiency and clarity.
 Consequently, another commercial real estate trend that emerged in the wake of this turmoil is rapidly auditing exposure to capital sources, partners and other criteria.

 Purpose-built technology is helping investors to gain the level of visibility required to mitigate risk in today’s challenging market.
 For example, Dealpath’s deal management software enables firms to view their pipelines and portfolios broken out by lending source.